 The Fund's primary investment objective is to seek current income.
-The Fund's secondary investment objective is to seek inverse (opposite) exposure to the share price of the common stock of Tesla, Inc. ("TSLA"), subject to a limit on potential investment gains.
+The Fund's secondary investment objective is to seek inverse (opposite) exposure to the share price of the common stock of Tesla, Inc. ("TSLA" or "Underlying Security"), subject to a limit on potential investment gains.